 ):

-# equidistantly distribute the microbatches across the replicas in an interleaved fashion.
+# Equidistantly distribute the microbatches across replicas (interleaved).

 sampler = DistributedSampler(